rodonile/path-tracing/README.md

         sudo snap install jo

 - **[VPP](https://s3-docs.fd.io/vpp/22.06/) with Path Tracing Plugin**
     The code for the VPP version with the Path Tracing patch is available [here](https://github.com/path-tracing/vpp).
-Since compilation can be quite cumbersome, binaries can be downloaded from [this link](https://leonardorodoni.ch/link_for_binaries), and if you want to quickly test out our pipeline we suggest using them.
+Since compilation can be quite cumbersome, pre-compiled binaries (.deb) can be downloaded from [this link](https://leonardorodoni.ch/link_for_binaries), and if you want to quickly test out our pipeline we suggest using them.
 In order to install the binaries refer to the README in the ./vpp folder.

 - **[Apache Kafka](https://kafka.apache.org/) Message Broker and [Apache Druid](https://druid.apache.org/) Time Series Database**
     Kafka and Druid can be deployed as docker containers.
 A docker-compose.yml file, information on how to provision it as well as configuration files are available in the ./docker folder.